pocomane/retro-console-games/README.md

 ```
 Advanced Busterhawk Gleylancer                         ;           ; genesis
+Adventures of Batman and Robin                         ;           ; genesis ; different from snes and game-gear
 Aero Blasters                                          ; good      ; genesis turbografx
 Aerobiz Supersonic                                     ; ?         ; genesis
 Alex Kidd in the Enchanted Castle                      ;           ; genesis